Doperwt/acadamizer-api/README.md

-# Express Games API
+# Express Acadamizer API

-RESTful Express API for Games on top of MongoDB.
+RESTful Express API for Classe/students on top of MongoDB.

 ## Authentication